-Both children and adults will get hours of enjoyment from this COBI Tiger 1 PzKpfw AUSF E set.
+Both adults and military brick collectors will get hours of enjoyment from this COBI Tiger 1 PzKpfw AUSF E set.
 Whether you are buying to display or play, Cobi Brick sets will not disappoint.
 Ships quickly from Billings, MT USA with tracking number.

 Also consider the COBI King Tiger II Set also due about the same time